 Storm Isha leaves thousands of people without power

-Travel is disrupted across the UK as wind gusts of up to 99mph recorded.
+Travel has been disrupted across the UK after wind gusts of up to 99mph were recorded.

 Thousands of people have been left without power as Storm Isha brought disruption to the electricity and transport networks across the UK.